Frequently Asked Questions: Do I Need a PTIN?

 Documentation to substantiate identity and eligibility must accompany the Form 8946.
 Documentation requirements and mailing information are included in the Form 8946 instructions.

-A Puerto Rican resident who has never filed a U.S. individual income tax return, must submit a paper Form W-12 PTIN application.
+A Puerto Rican resident who has never filed a U.S. individual income tax return must submit a paper Form W-12 PTIN application.
 Ensure the address on Line 15 of the Form W-12 matches the information from your Hacienda tax return information.

-Check or money order for $64.25 (make check out to IRS Tax Professional PTIN Processing Center)
+- Check or money order for $64.25 (make payable to IRS Tax Pro PTIN Fee)